 All these tasks will remind her that she’s an important part of the family helping in her own way.

 p.s.
-And check out Eat, Sleep, Poop by Alexandra Penfold to help your child learn more about what babies do:
+And check out Eat, Sleep, Poop by Alexandra Penfold to help her learn more about what babies do:

-My older son has made tremendous strides with welcoming not only one but two new siblings into his life.
-He now doesn’t mind when the babies cry.
-He has taken an active role in playing and taking care of his brothers.
-And he enjoys one-on-one time with me and my husband.
+My older son made tremendous strides with welcoming not only one but two new siblings into his life.
+He no longer minded when the babies cried and played with his brothers—definitely a huge improvement from those first two weeks.

 Get more tips: